qsheltier/sactilgis/README.md

 This mechanism makes it possible to define a number of settings that can be applied to any number of different projects.
 The most notable target for use is the `committers` section.

+## Known Problems

+* jgit (the library for handling the Git repository) writes a packed-refs file that can be understood by Git, but not by all clients; e.g. [Fork](https://git-fork.com/) cannot handle it.
+Workaround: run `git pack-refs` in the Git repository after conversion.

 ## TODO

 There are several things that I still want to implement: